aswinsegu/apigeeselectivemigatetool/README.md

 2) Edit the configuration file "config.js" with appropriate credentials.

-2) In the root directory of the project run the following command- "npm install -g ." (without quotes).
+2) In the root directory of the project run the following command-

+                    npm install -g .

 Note:
     Please make sure you have appropriate permissions to install the tool globally.